Mon. - Fri., 9 a.m. - 5 p.m.

 Graduate students may apply for two different types of federal loans.
 Click on the links below to learn more about the requirements and benefits of each one.

 The U.S. Department of Education administers the Federal Direct Loan Program more commonly known as the Stafford loan program.
-To be eligible a student must be enrolled at least half-time in a degree or certificate program.
+To be eligible a student must be enrolled at least half-time in a degree program.
 This loan has a six-month grace period after graduation or after the student drops below half-time status.
 The repayment period on average is ten years.
 Loan amounts are divided and disbursed per semester.
-The aggregate Graduate student limit (total amount a student can borrow while a graduate student) for a student is capped at $138,500.
+The aggregate Graduate student limit (total amount a student can borrow while a graduate student) for a student is capped at $138,500 (includes all federal loans received for undergraduate study).
+The interest rate for Federal Unsubsidized Stafford Loan disbursed prior to July 1, 2014 is 5.41% fixed for the life of the loan.
+The fixed interest rate for a Federal Unsubsidized Loan disbursed after July 1, 2014 is 6.21%.
+Interest WILL accrue on the loan while the student is in-school, and during grace and deferment periods.
+Borrowers can choose to make interest payments by checking off the appropriate box on the Master Promissory Note: You may choose to capitalize the interest (add interest charges to the amount owed) but this will significantly increase the total amount of your debt burden at repayment.
+See loan limits below.
 Students must file a FAFSA and the Wheelock College Application for Graduate Financial Aid to be eligible for a Stafford loan.
-Most students are eligible for an unsubsidized loan for the 2013-2014 academic year.

 The annual loan limit for graduate students remains unchanged at $20,500, but this amount is limited to Direct Unsubsidized Loans.